voxpupuli/agtm/types-and-providers.md

 do things difficult within the Puppet DSL.
 It's not possible to read the results of an exec{} and do different things based on that output.
 They are also ideally suited for other forms of complex logic that is difficult to manage within the constraints of the DSL.
-For instance,  a provider that

 An example of this is a provider that manages local redis instances.
 It would need to make an actual TCP connection to the database to retrieve the current